link0ff/link0ff.github.io/en/music/modern.md

 lazyload: true
 ---
-I'd like to present a carefully selected collection of the most remarkable contemporary songs and compositions.
+I'd like to present a carefully selected collection of the greatest hits of our time.

-This list was created to help ensure you don't miss any impactful songs from the past.
+This list was created to ensure you don't miss any impactful songs from recent years.

 You can click on any song title to play it in the right sidebar.